 When you make a FOIA request, you’ll need to explain why you want this information.
 For example, you may want to show your record of lawful entry into the U.S., or you may want to know why your green card application was denied.

 USCIS has most of the documents in your A-File.
-You should start by checking their electronic reading room.
-Many of their files are already available to the public in this room.
+You should start by checking its electronic reading room.
+Many of its files are already available to the public in this room.
 The information you need might already be posted there.
 If it is, you don’t need to file a FOIA request.
 This can save you a lot of time and hassle.

 If your information isn’t available in the electronic reading room, you can file a FOIA request with USCIS online.
 You can also check the status of your request online in the USCIS FOIA tracking system.
 If you don’t want to go online, you can send Form G-639 to:

 National Records Center (NRC)

 ICE has files related to law enforcement investigations.
 This agency doesn’t have a specific form to use for FOIA requests.
 Instead, write them a letter explaining who you are, what records you need, and why you need them.
 You’ll also need to include an affirmation to give ICE permission to access and send you your records.